Headingley Hill Congregational Church

-Headingley Hill Congregational Church is a redundant Unitarian church at the corner of Headingley Lane and Cumberland Road, in the Headingley area of Leeds, West Yorkshire, England.
+Headingley Hill Congregational Church is a redundant Congregational church at the corner of Headingley Lane and Cumberland Road, in the Headingley area of Leeds, West Yorkshire, England.
 The church, which is a Grade II listed building, was designed in the Gothic Revival style by Cuthbert Brodrick and completed in 1866.
 It was the only church to have been designed by Brodrick, who is noted for Leeds Town Hall and the Corn Exchange.

 Its congregation moved out in 1978 to merge with St Columba Presbyterian Church and form Headingley St Columba URC with a new building in the centre of Headingley.
 After this, Headingley Hill Congregational Church was converted to offices.
 It was returned to religious use in 1996 and renamed the Ashwood Centre, when the independent Pentecostal City Church bought the building and relocated there from the city centre.
 Due to falling congregations, this closed and it has been vacant since at least 2014, when it was offered for sale.
 Planning consent for conversion to flats was secured in 2018.

 History

 Foundation

 In the Victorian era, Headingley, being at that point a village separate to the busy town of Leeds, became a popular residential area, and therefore by the 1860s had many large stone villas, such as Ashwood Villas close by the church.
 New amenities were required for the expanding population.
 The Headingley Hill Church Building Committee was set up on 22 January 1864, with the objective of constructing "an elegant structure" with the capacity for six hundred people.
 The choice of architect was considered at a meeting one month later; from a list of eight, four were selected – Joseph James of London, J P Pritchett of Darlington, and William Hill and Cuthbert Brodrick of Leeds.
 An architectural competition was initiated, being a popular method of getting the best design from a surplus of architects, with each of the four invited to submit.

 However, Brodrick chose to not submit an entry, and was replaced as the fourth contestant by Thomas Ambler.
 The style stipulated by the committee was "Gothic with a spire or spirelet", and the cost was to be no more than £3,500 (later raised to £4,500).
-Headingley Hill was a congregational church based on the Unitarian principle, in line with Protestant beliefs and reformed traditions but without a need to follow the traditional church architecture plan or the more Catholic practice of pictorial representation.
+Headingley Hill was a congregational church, in line with Protestant beliefs and reformed traditions but without a need to follow the traditional church architecture plan or the more Catholic practice of pictorial representation.
 Three of the four architects put forward a design, and though the one from Hill was considered best, the committee rejected them all and decided to start anew, directly inviting Brodrick to be their architect that May.